 Having some experience with finite element analysis (FEA) software and computer-aided engineering (CAE) technology, Ke believed that implementing FEA earlier in the product R&D process – to analyze and verify the product and thereby optimize the design – was an effective way to change from passively answering a client’s questions to proactively having answers to any questions that a customer might have.

-After a comprehensive assessment of a variety of relevant analysis software, Ke chose Femap for two primary reasons.
-First, Femap is part of the Siemens PLM Software product line and, therefore, it can be seamlessly integrated with Solid Edge, which has been used by Pentair’s Beijing Product Automation Center for a long time.
+After a comprehensive assessment of a variety of relevant analysis software, Ke chose Simcenter Femap for two primary reasons.
+First, Simcenter Femap is part of the Siemens Digital Industries Software product line and, therefore, it can be seamlessly integrated with Solid Edge, which has been used by Pentair’s Beijing Product Automation Center for a long time.
 This meant that Pentair could secure a comprehensive conversion of features without losing any of them, and complete the entire cycle of design/verification/design.
-Second, Femap is easy to learn and use, making it practical for most of the organization’s engineers to simulate and analyze their own projects.
-In fact, engineers were able to use Femap independently in short order.
+Second, Simcenter Femap is easy to learn and use, making it practical for most of the organization’s engineers to simulate and analyze their own projects.
+In fact, engineers were able to use Simcenter Femap independently in short order.